hessjacob/Quantitative-Macro-Models/README.md

 * The code embeds the standard neoclassical growth model into Hopenhayn (1992) and solves for the stationary equilibrium in which there is continuous entry/exit of firms.
 The difference with this and version 2 is that the firm owns the capital stock and makes the investment decision.
 The model is a simplified general equilbrium extension of Clementi and Palazzo (2019).
 I solve the household problem using value function iteration and approximate the stationary joint distribution of firms by fixed point iteration on the law of motion.

+* The only friction in this economy is capital adjustment costs.

 *Detailed Description*.
 This version differs from the version 2 model as follows:
 1) The firm owns the capital stock and makes capital investment decisions.
 I allow for reversible investment (the firm can consume from its capital stock).